FaSalih/OpenSPGen/README.md

    - `performance_per_fold`: `csv` files for the performance of different trained models.
    - *Averaged Performances*: `avg_mae.csv`, `avg_R2.csv`, `std_mae.csv`, `std_R2.csv` are the GP performances averaged over the different training folds.
 - **Example Usage of Pre-trained GP Model**: the notebook `manuscript-databases/deploy_gp_model.ipynb` shows how to use one of the pre-trained GP models to predict a thermophysical property for a given sigma profile.
+- **Example For Training a GP Model**: the notebook `manuscript-databases/GP-Training-HF_yk/train-gp-model.ipynb` shows how to train a GP model to predict a thermophysical property for a given SP dataset and a specified data split (or k-fold).
+The script `manuscript-databases/GP-Training-HF_yk/train-gp-model.py` shows the same training example but for multiple target properties and multiple SP datasets for a given k-fold.
+This is accompanied by a short bash script (`manuscript-databases/GP-Training-HF_yk/train-gp-model.sh`) that shows how it is used to generate the averaged performance results shown in the manuscript.

 ## References
 ** Mullins, E.; Oldland, R.; Liu, Y. A.; Wang, S.; Sandler, S. I.; Chen, C.-C.; Zwolak, M.; Seavey, K. C. Sigma-Profile Database for using COSMO-Based thermodynamic methods. *Industrial & Engineering Chemistry Research* **2006**, 45 (12), 4389–4415. https://doi.org/10.1021/ie060370h.